ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 There are 4 lighting models: Phong, Blinn, Lambert and Constant.
 These are the algorithms that calculate how your objects will look like when influenced by light.
 By default, elements use the Constant lighting model, which means lights will be ignored and the object will show its full color.
-Viroreact supports 4 types of light.
+ViroReact supports 4 types of light.

 The ViroAmbientLight is the simplest light.
 {% highlight javascript %}